Best Wi-Fi extenders Android Central 2021

 - Best Wi-Fi 6 Upgrade: Netgear Nighthawk EAX80

-Keep in mind that the extender must share this wireless connection with devices as well as the router backhaul.
-TP-Link has a trick for this called Fast Mode, which dedicates one of the Wi-Fi bands to the backhaul and one exclusively to connected devices.
+Keep in mind that the extender must share this wireless connection with devices and the router backhaul.
+TP-Link has a trick called Fast Mode, which dedicates one of the Wi-Fi bands to the backhaul and one exclusively to connected devices.
 While this will cut overall speed down to the slowest band, it should still be enough for 4K streaming and browsing with a solid connection to the browser.

 This router is a faulty common plugin design with two antennas on top.
-On the side, there is an Ethernet port that can be used for wired devices as well as a source to use RE505X as an access point.
+On the side, there is an Ethernet port that can be used for wired devices and a source to use RE505X as an access point.
 Finally, if you have a TP-Link router with OneMesh, you can keep your single Wi-Fi name with faster switching between the router and extender.